-So, what can you do as parents to help your children with this transition to at-home learning?
+So, what can you do as parents to help your children with this transition to remote learning?
 Follow the actions below to help yourself and your kids transition into this unanticipated – and hopefully short-lived – lifestyle change.

 Talk to Your Children and Encourage Them to Talk to You

 The most important way to normalize the changes that your child is experiencing is to listen to them and to hear their concerns.
 Start by asking if they have any fears and let them know that they can talk to you whenever they need to.
 The information that is so easily accessible to kids through social media and TV may be having a bigger effect on them than you realize.
+Having regular conversations with your kids can help them better understand the situation and potentially ease some of their fears.

 Make a Routine for Your Kids